Crunchy Coconut Vanilla Granola

 I am not a big coffee drinker myself but my husband is so we always have coffee in the house.
 However, as mentioned last week, while we were in Colombia and could get our hands on locally grown coffee I became quite partial to a daily cup of coffee.
 On the second day we arrived we helped roast the green coffee beans for the coming weeks.

 We are not new to roasting coffee having roasted our own green beans off and on over the years.
 But roasting over an open fire we haven’t done preferring the convenience and luxury of a gas burner.
 At home a large skillet of green coffee beans can take around 45 minutes to roast to a deep brown, while on the open fire it took about half this time as the heat and smoke envelops the skillet.
 The result is a slightly smoky grind that adds a new dimension to the coffee experience.
 In fact, possibly the best coffee I have consumed.

 Home Roasting Coffee Tips:

 I almost forgot to share some exciting news.
-I am very honoured to be a finalist in the Culinary Quill Awards for this blog – Homegrown Kitchen.
-The awards are organised by the NZ Guild of Foodwriters, a professional body representing New Zealand Foodwriters.
+I am very honoured to be a finalist in the Culinary Quill Awards for this website – Homegrown Kitchen.
+The awards are organised by the NZ Guild of Foodwriters, a professional body representing New Zealand Food Writers.
 A big THANKS to you my readers for your support over this last year.
 It is all your positive comments and feedback which keeps me so inspired and motivated to share my recipes.
-You can read the full list of category finalists HERE – there are some big names on that list so you can understand why I am so honoured.
 Wish me luck, winner will be announced 2nd November.